scality/metalk8s/charts/ingress-nginx/README.md

 With nginx-ingress-controller in 0.25.* work only with kubernetes 1.14+, 0.26 fix [this issue](https://github.com/kubernetes/ingress-nginx/pull/4521)

+#### How the Chart Configures the Hooks
+A validating and configuration requires the endpoint to which the request is sent to use TLS.
+It is possible to set up custom certificates to do this, but in most cases, a self-signed certificate is enough.
+The setup of this component requires some more complex orchestration when using helm.
+The steps are created to be idempotent and to allow turning the feature on and off without running into helm quirks.

+1. A pre-install hook provisions a certificate into the same namespace using a format compatible with provisioning using end user certificates.
+If the certificate already exists, the hook exits.
+2. The ingress nginx controller pod is configured to use a TLS proxy container, which will load that certificate.
+3. Validating and Mutating webhook configurations are created in the cluster.
+4. A post-install hook reads the CA from the secret created by step 1 and patches the Validating and Mutating webhook configurations.
+This process will allow a custom CA provisioned by some other process to also be patched into the webhook configurations.
+The chosen failure policy is also patched into the webhook configurations

+#### Alternatives
+It should be possible to use [cert-manager/cert-manager](https://github.com/cert-manager/cert-manager) if a more complete solution is required.

+You can enable automatic self-signed TLS certificate provisioning via cert-manager by setting the `controller.admissionWebhooks.certManager.enable` value to true.

+Please ensure that cert-manager is correctly installed and configured.

 ### Helm Error When Upgrading: spec.clusterIP: Invalid value: ""

 If you are upgrading this chart from a version between 0.31.0 and 1.2.2 then you may get an error like this: